mattcam3r0n/precision/notes.md

 * diamond step two tool? (or alternating option step two?)
 * block column tool
 * starburst tool
+* reverse illinois? company fronts to block.  name?
+* override direction of block when adding maneuver? or via selection?
+* space bar to play/pause drill
+* maneuver preview... instead of footprints (or may in addition to), show "ghosts" where band will be in N counts.
+Allow them to change N, recalc position.
+    * alternatively, animate the ghosts through N counts
 * assign band members
   * load csv?
   * hover to see member info?